How Long Does Pre-employment Drug Screening Take

 Importance of Drug Screening

-Based on valid reports, employees who use drugs are more likely to show up late, miss work, cause workplace accidents, frequently change their jobs, etc.
+Based on reliable reports, employees who use drugs are more likely to show up late, miss work, cause workplace accidents, frequently change their jobs, etc.

 That is why pre-employment drug screening is essential for work environment safety; these tests also help employers and managers handle their teams more easily.